-Toll-free ELS@H Line: 1-888-738-6663
+Toll-free ELS@H Line: 1-844-865-2196

 To deliver on the promise and potential of early education at scale, we need to bring the science of early learning up-to-date in two major ways.
 First, the science must match the demographics of today’s children, given increasing immigration rates and the linguistic and economic diversity among the U.S. population.
 Second, we need to capture the variety of settings in which children are learning and growing.
-Only then are we positioned to address the big questions and concerns facing the field, including that of “fade out”—the observation that positive effects of exposure to high-quality early education are not maintained through the school years—and those of scale, including what models work, for whom, and under what conditions.
+Only then will we be positioned to address the big questions and concerns facing the field, including that of “fade out”—the observation that positive effects of exposure to high-quality early education are not maintained through the school years—and those of scale, including what models work, for whom, and under what conditions.